Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ##### Data Generation/Checking and Sequencing

 The data mover comprises four loops: `mm2s0`, `s2mm0`, `mm2s1`, and `s2mm1`.
-The `s2mm0` and `mm2s1` functions are wrapped into a single function, `dmaHls_rowsToCols`.
+The `s2mm0` and `mm2s1` functions are inside a single function, `dmaHls_rowsToCols`.
 Within that, the execution sequence, `s2mm0` is followed by `mm2s1`.
 The `s2mm0` and `s2mm1` functions check the row-wise and col-wise FFT output, respectively, against the expected golden output.

 ##### Concurrent Scheduling

-Concurrent scheduling is required so that each function runs independently and the execution of one function is not blocking the other.
+Concurrent scheduling is required so that each function runs independently and the execution of one function does not block the other.
 The concurrent scheduling of the three functions `mm2s0`, `dmaHls_rowsToCols`, and `s2mm1` is achieved using `#pragma HLS DATAFLOW` as shown in the following example.

 ```
 #pragma HLS DATAFLOW